ssekar1/Planes-for-Hire/README.md

 You may find our commit history in the Member commit history folder inside each of our named directories.
 IE: Member commit history/Sprial2/Robert/commit history.txt

-The Codes are located user the folder named wwwcodes directory.
+The Codes are located under the folder named wwwcodes directory.